Ignitarium-Renesas/rzv_ai_apps/11_Head_count_topview/README.md

 3. Following window shows up on HDMI screen.
    sample images

-4. To terminate the application, use double-click with your mouse on the application window.
+4. To terninate the application, switch the application window to the terminal by using Super(windows key)+Tab and press ENTER key on the terminal of the board..